rafael-santiago/helios/src/include/doc/hc/README.md

 has all requirements needed to run a forge task.
 Things like look for some software exportation, library installation, library versioning, software versioning and so on.

-All functions of this collection have names prefixed by "hc_" and are int/boolean functions which means return 1 for ok results otherwise 0.
+All functions from this collection have names prefixed by "hc_" and are int/boolean functions.
+It means that them return 1 for ok results otherwise 0.

 Functions can receive a variable number of arguments but two arguments are default: error and success messages.

 Success messages can be suppressed if passed empty otherwise error messages will never be suppressed.

-By standard the last two arguments of hc functions are respectively the error message and the success message:
+By default the last two arguments from "hc-type" functions are respectively the error message and the success message:

     include ~/hc/hc_gcc_version.hsl
     (...)